-with F representing the force measured by the load cell, whereas ∆H is the height variation of the device.
+with F representing the force measured by the load cell, whereas ∆H represented the height variation of the device.

-The slope of the initial linear portion of the stress-strain curve was considered to determine the compressive modulus.
+The slope of the initial linear portion of the stress–strain curve was considered to determine the compressive modulus.
 For each set of parameters (Table 1), five specimens were mechanically tested

-Nanoindentation analyses were performed using Nanotest Platform (Micromaterials, U.K.) in a specific load range (1–5 mN).
+Nanoindentation analyses were performed using the Nanotest Platform (Micromaterials, U.K.) in a specific load range (1–5 mN).
 A diamond pyramid-shaped Berkovich-type indenter tip was employed.
-Trapezoidal load functions characterized by specific values for load hold periods (i.e., 20 s) and loading-unloading rates (i.e., 300 µN/s) were considered.
-Using the Oliver and Pharr method, hardness values were evaluated from the load-depth curves.
+The trapezoidal load functions characterised by the specific values for the load hold periods (i.e., 20 s) and the loading–unloading rates (i.e., 300 µN/s) were considered.
+Using the Oliver and Pharr method, the hardness values were evaluated from the load-depth curves.